Damgaard/PyImgur/README.md

 ## Dynamic Object Generation

 Attributes on objects in PyImgur are dynamically generated based on the response from Imgur.
-This mean that if Imgur for instance adds a new attribute to a User, then that attribute becomes instantly accessible to all versions of PyImgur.
-No need to upgrade is neccessary.
+This means that if Imgur for instance adds a new attribute to a User, then that attribute becomes instantly accessible to all versions of PyImgur.
+No need to upgrade is necessary.

 The value on these attributes are set to proper Python objects, like int, bool or string.
-So there is no need to do any excess work.
+So there is no need to do any extra work.
 Only exception would be if the new attribute is a reference to an object.
-Then PyImgurs object generation and lazy loading of referenced objects will not work out of the box.
+Then PyImgur's object generation and lazy loading of referenced objects will not work out of the box.
 A new version of PyImgur that explicitly handles that case will need for the object to be accessed in the same manner as other objects.

 ## Ratelimits

-There is currently no special handling of going over Imgurs API ratelimit and support of ratelimit handling is limited to exposing remaining queries via the Imgur object.
-Overall Imgur works on a more old-school generous model, where api credits are spread out.
-So as long as you don't keep usage high over a long time, then API limits are not hit.
+There is currently no special handling of going over Imgur's API ratelimit and support of ratelimit handling is limited to exposing remaining queries via the Imgur object.
+Overall Imgur works on a more old-school generous model, where api credits are given in chunks.
+So as long as you don't keep usage high over a long time, then API limits are not going to be a problem.
 Being spikey in usage is not a problem, the integration tests for instance never raise a ratelimit exception.
 Despite quickly making many calls and making images & albums.

 For now, the decision is not to add extra complexity by adding more handling of the ratelimits.